-23 Eerie And Awesome Abandoned Movie Sets (We Can't Believe #22 Still Exists!)
+23 Eerie And Awesome Abandoned Movie Sets

 It's not uncommon for moviemakers to leave behind sets and props after they've finished filming.
 The discarded movie artifacts get rather weird in the following photos.